Northwestern 5, MSU 2

 The MSU Field Hockey team 2012.

-Molly Pelowski enters her sixth season as an assistant coach for the Michigan State field hockey program.
-This offseason she was promoted to the programs top assistant coaching position.
+Molly Pelowski enters her seventh season as an assistant coach for the Michigan State field hockey program.
+During the 2012 offseason, she was promoted to the programs top assistant coaching position.

 Pelowski joined the Spartans beginning in 2008, and Michigan State holds a record of 67-39, including three NCAA tournament appearances in her tenure.